 A good finish is important to protect wooden bows from moisture.

 Every bow needs a string.
-It has always struck us as odd that so many people are willing to build a bow from scratch, but then they balk at making their own strings.
-Most primitive bowyers use the Flemish-twist style of bowstrings.
+It has always struck us as odd that so many people are willing to build a bow from scratch, but then they balk at making their own bow strings.
+Most primitive bowyers use the Flemish-twist style of bow strings.
 Many of them still buy the strings too, but if you have the materials on-hand, as well as the "how-to" information, you can build your own.
-B-50 string material is perfect primitive bows.
-You'll also want to consider having a Flemish string jig, serving tool, and a video or DVD like "Crafting the Flemish String" from 3Rivers Archery.
-There is also an excellent chapter on bowstrings in The Traditional Bowyer's Bible, Volume Two.
+B-50 string material is perfect for primitive bows.
+You'll also want to consider having a Flemish string jig, serving tool, and a DVD like How to Build a Great Bowstring.
+There is also an excellent chapter on bow strings in The Traditional Bowyer's Bible, Volume Two.